-Although crown molding is often found in historic homes that feature specific architectural styles, designers and savvy homeowners have discovered that using this type of molding as a decorative addition can enhance the look and feeling of any room.
+Although crown molding is often found in historic homes that feature specific architectural styles, designers and savvy homeowners have discovered that using this type of molding as a decorative addition can enhance the look and feel of any room.
 With the advent of new production methods, molding prices have dropped so that these charming features can fit into any design budget.

 Crown molding dates back to the time of the ancient Greeks and Romans, but it also looks fresh and exciting in today’s homes.
-This molding was originally developed as a way to disguise imperfections where ceilings and walls joined each other within a room, but current building standards have done away with this problem.
+This molding was initially developed as a way to disguise imperfections where ceilings and walls joined each other within a room, but current building standards have done away with this problem.
 Instead, today’s styles of moldings are used as decorative devices, adding interesting details to the upper reaches of a room.
-Indeed, many rooms somehow seem incomplete when they lack this important finishing touch.
+Indeed, many rooms somehow seem incomplete when they lack this essential finishing touch.

-The wide variety in molding styles means that it can enhance almost any type of architecture, so whether your tastes run more to modern or you prefer ornate furnishings and embellishments, there’s a perfect molding to complement your room.
+The wide variety in crown molding styles means that it can enhance almost any type of architecture, so whether your tastes run more to modern or you prefer ornate furnishings and embellishments, there’s a perfect molding to complement your room.
 You might be thinking of adding molding along the lines of your home’s era when it was originally built, or you may instead be looking for ways to add details that coordinate with your existing furniture.
 Either way, the wide range of choices in molding will ensure that the finished product will add a graceful complement to the area where the room’s walls and ceiling meet.

 Some of the better-known styles of this type of molding include:

 While most homeowners use crown molding at the top of a wall where it meets the ceiling, the use of this molding in other ways can add interest and flair to a room’s decor.
 For example, when applied to a door, this type of molding can draw the eye to the door area and transform a plain door into an elegant object.
-Another creative way to use crown molding is to frame a mirror; dressing up a mirror with molding around the perimeter can help to turn the mirror into a focal point much like a piece of artwork.
+Another creative way to use crown molding is to frame a mirror; dressing up a mirror with molding around the perimeter can help to turn the mirror into a focal point, much like a piece of artwork.

 Whether you choose to use this decorative molding to mark the transition from wall to ceiling or apply it in some other creative fashion, expect your room’s style and beauty to be artfully enhanced.